psyomn/notes/languages/ada/psytypes/doc/records.markdown

 what is going to determine the size of the union.
 Then, the smaller variable declarations will just use what they need.

 Here, we define a variant record.
+Please notice that after employee, we specify that we expect a _discriminator_.
+We do not set a default _discriminator_, and because of this, Employee is an _immutable variant record_.

 ~~~~ada
     with Ada.Text_IO; use Ada.text_io;